lsoft/AddSealed/README.md

 # AddSealed

-This is analyzer and fixed for adding `sealed` modifier to the appropriate classes.
+This is an analyzer and codefixer for adding `sealed` modifier to the appropriate classes.

+An appropriate nuget can be found [here](https://www.nuget.org/packages/AddSealed/)